johngodley/search-regex/README.md

 ## Building

 Search Regex is mostly a PHP plugin, but does contain files that need to be built.
-For this you'll need Gulp, Node, and Yarn installed.
+For this you'll need Node and pnpm installed.
 Install required modules with:

-`yarn install`
+`pnpm install`

 ### React

 Some parts of the UI are React and can be built with:

-`yarn build`
+`pnpm build`

 To use in development mode run:

-`yarn start`
+`pnpm start`

-### Releasing

-Finally, to produce a release copy:

-`gulp plugin`

 ## Support